 Why is Intrastat information collected?

-In the European Union (EU), statistical data on the international trade is collected using two different systems.
-The statistics on the trade with the so called third countries outside the EU (external trade) are obtained through the customs clearance system.
-Data on the trade between Member States (internal trade) is collected through a separate procedure called the INTRASTAT system.
+In the EU, statistical data on international trade is collected using two different systems.
+The statistics on trade with so called third countries outside the EU (external trade) are obtained through the customs clearance system.
+Data on the trade between Member States (internal trade) are collected through a separate procedure called the INTRASTAT system.

 What are trade statistics used for?

-The Finnish Customs publishes the statistics on international trade once a month.
-The preliminary statistics are published about 40 days after the end of the month of compilation and the detailed statistics after 8 weeks.
+Finnish Customs publishes the statistics on international trade once a month.
+The preliminary statistics are published about 40 days after the end of the month of compilation and the detailed statistics after eight weeks.

 The statistics on international trade are used by decision-makers, planners and researchers within the public and private sectors.
-Statistics are used i.a. for monitoring the development of the EU internal market and the national economy, for preparing negotiations relating to commercial policy, as well as for preparing the accounts for the statistics on the balance of payments and the national economy.
-Companies use statistics especially for drafting market researches and developing commercial strategies.
+Statistics are used for example in monitoring the development of the EU internal market and the national economy, for preparing negotiations relating to commercial policy, and for preparing the accounts for the statistics on the balance of payments and the national economy.
+Companies use statistics especially for market researches and developing commercial strategies.